StevenCostiou/The-Pharo-Debugger-Book/chapters/advanced/debugger-extensions.md

 ![The debugger extension settings in the system settings](./graphics/debugger-extension-system-settings.png width=90&label=fig:debugger-extension-system-settings)

 As it may be tedious to go deep into the system settings to show or hide a debugger extension, a shortcut allows to show/hide a debugger extension from a debugger directly.
-These settings can be open via a popup by clicking the first button of the action bar, located above the context stack (Figure *@fig:debugger-extension-settings*@).
+These settings can be open via a popup by clicking the first button of the action bar, located above the context stack (Figure *@fig:debugger-extension-settings@*).

 ![The debugger extension settings in the debugger](./graphics/debugger-extension-settings.png width=90&label=fig:debugger-extension-settings)